michaelvincentsebastian/data-analytics-projects/sql-projects/global-layoffs-analytics/readme.md

 ---

+## 🌐 Phase 3: Company, Industry & Geographic Analysis

+This phase dives into where layoffs hit the hardest — by sector, location, and type of company:

+- **Top 10 Most Affected Industries**
+  Discovering which business sectors were most disrupted between 2020–2023.

+- **Countries with the Highest Layoffs**
+  A global breakdown of layoffs to understand regional trends and impact.

+- **Most Impacted Company Stages**
+  Differentiating startup struggles vs. public company downsizing.

+- **Top 5 Companies by Layoffs Each Year**
+  Annual breakdown revealing persistent vs. one-time major layoff contributors.

+---

 ## 💡 About Me

 I'm **Michael Vincent**, an aspiring Data Analyst with a passion for turning raw data into actionable business insights.
 Through hands-on projects like this, I aim to demonstrate my skills in SQL, EDA, and data storytelling.